Inside Ukraine’s covert Center 73, where clandestine missions shape the war behind the frontline

 Skif knew he first had to plan and persuade the generals that if his men could secure a bridgehead – a strategic crossing point – it would be worthwhile to send troops.
 And that would mean high-risk river missions.

-A lucky thing happened soon after that battle.
+But a lucky thing happened in early autumn.
 A Russian officer who claimed he’d been opposed to the war since its beginning was sent to the front in Kherson.
 It was, he later said, every bit as bad as he’d feared.

 He made contact with Ukrainian intelligence and said he had 11 comrades who felt similarly.
-The group surrendered to Skif and his men.
+The group surrendered together and Skif ended up taking custody of the Russian officer and his men.

-The Russians told Skif exactly what he needed to know about their unit on the island they were now tasked with taking, just outside the village of Krynky.
+The surrendered Russians told him exactly what he needed to know about their unit on the little island they were now tasked with taking, just outside the village of Krynky.

 He was sure he could take the island and more with 20 experienced men.
 But not without the promise of sufficient backup so Ukrainian regular forces could hold the territory.
 Fine, his commander said.
 He’d get the backup – if he returned with footage of his unit in the village hoisting the Ukrainian flag.

 And that’s how, in mid-October, a Ukrainian drone carrying the national blue and yellow flag came to fly above Krynky at just the moment Skif and his men made their way to the occupied village across the river.
-They got their photo op to prove the road was cleared, sent it to the military headquarters, and established the bridgehead.
+They got their photo op, sent it to the military headquarters, and established the bridgehead.

-Multiple Ukrainian brigades were sent to hold the position and have been there ever since.
+Multiple Ukrainian brigades were sent to hold the position and have been there ever since, including those men from Center 73 still in shape to fight.

 But nighttime temperatures are dipping well below freezing, and Ukrainian forces are vastly underequipped compared to the Russians nearby.
 Holding and advancing in winter is much harder on soldiers’ bodies and their morale.